WalkupMatch

 You connect your Spotify account, and the app pulls your top tracks, top artists, saved songs, and genre profile across multiple time ranges.
 On the other side is a database of MLB players with their walk-up songs, linked to Spotify track IDs and tagged with genres.

-The app scores every player against your profile, then assembles a full roster — one player per position — optimizing for match quality while keeping the team balanced.
+The app scores every player against your profile, then assembles a full roster, optimizing for match quality.
 Once your team is built, it pulls each player's real stats from a live sports API to calculate team averages and a projected win-loss record.

 WalkupMatch — Desktop view